-Japan has complex laws around the age of consent that vary significantly across the country.
-Three primary laws define the age of consent: the Penal Code of Japan, the Juvenile Obscene Acts, and the Civil Codes.
-Each of these set out different definitions of when sexual activity is acceptable, with some applying to the whole of Japan and others to specific prefectures (Japan is divided into 47 administrative jurisdictions).
+Japan has multiple overlapping laws that address the age of consent.
+As a result, the age of consent varies significantly across the country.
+The three primary laws that define the age of consent in Japan are the Penal Code of Japan, the Juvenile Obscene Acts, and the Civil Codes.
+Each of these sets out different guidelines as to when sexual activity is acceptable.
+To further add confusion, some of these guidelines apply to the whole of Japan, while others apply only to a subset of Japan’s 47 administrative regions, or prefectures.

 The Juvenile Obscene Acts, which take precedence over the Penal Code, set out laws relating to the age of consent for specific prefectures.
 In some, sexual activity with anyone under 15 is illegal, but in others, the age is 18.
 In these prefectures, engaging in sexual activity with a person under the age of consent can lead to a prison sentence of up to five years.
 Although rare, in some prefectures, even hugging or holding hands with someone underage can be illegal.